 The bats need the forest, and the forest needs the bats.

-Not all bats live in a cave.
+They don't all live in caves.
 Like many bat species, the straw-colored fruit bat's home is the tropical rainforest.
 They are vital to the survival of these forests because they are a primary pollinator of plants.
-But the population of these African bats is in decline.
-Much of their habitat is in danger.
-Due to this trend, the IUCN Red List now classifies these bats Near Threatened.
+The population of this species is in decline and much of their habitat is in danger.
+Due to this trend, the IUCN Red List now classifies these bats as Near Threatened.
 If the threats to their habitat continue, we can expect a further decline in their numbers.
-But the Wild Animal Health Fund is a beacon of hope for this species.
-The Fund will provide resources to better understand bat health.
-And this information will be crucial in the battle against their extinction.
+The Wild Animal Health Fund is a beacon of hope for this species.
+The Fund will provide resources from veterinarians to better understand their health.
+This information will be crucial in the battle against their extinction.